pkoppstein/jm/README.md

 * `jq` with the `--stream` option took over 2.5 hours to produce the same results
 * `jq .[]` took 24 hours to finish
 * `jaq` ran out of memory
-* `jstream -d 1` took 79 minutes with minimal use of memory
+* `jstream -d 1` took 79 minutes with a small memory footprint (7MB maximum resident set size)

 Times shown are u+s times. [jstream](https://github.com/bcicen/jstream) does not always preserve integer precision.